 -

-Anyone who needs a higher seat to stand up easily
+Anyone who wants a higher seat for easier stand-up comfort

 -